Las Vegas Drug Lawyer

 Trafficking of Drugs

 Sale of a controlled substance is different from drug trafficking.
 A drug trafficking felony involves much larger quantities of certain drugs, such as those classified as Schedule I or Schedule II controlled substances, among others.
-Trafficking in drugs is defined as knowingly or intentionally selling, manufacturing, or bringing into Nevada large amounts of controlled substances, or being in actual or constructive possession of large amounts of controlled substances.
+Trafficking in drugs is defined as knowingly or intentionally selling, manufacturing, or bringing into Nevada large amounts of controlled substances.
+You can also be charged for trafficking for being in actual or constructive possession of large amounts of controlled substances.
 Trafficking is the most serious drug offense and may result in a mandatory minimum prison sentence if convicted.
 Make sure to consult our drug lawyer before your criminal hearing.